 Making Curry Goat Slow cooker style is pretty easy.

 - Step 1.
 Brown the meat in batches and set aside.

 - Step 2.
-Sauté the onion then add the meat back into the pot.
+Sauté the onion then transfer the onion and the meat into a slow cooker.

 - Step 3.
 Mix in the garlic, ginger, curry powder and spices and coat the meat.
-Stir in the chopped tomatoes, stock and thyme leaves, bring to the boil, cover and then reduce to a simmer for 2- 2.5 hrs.
+Stir in the chopped tomatoes, stock and thyme leaves and beans and cook on high for 5 hrs or low for 7-8hrs.

 Jamaican Curry Goat Recipe Tips

 - Do brown the meat in small batches over high heat.
-Big batches cool down the pot making browning harder.
+Big batches cool down the saucepan making browning harder.

-- This Jamaican Curry Goat recipe has beans instead of the more commonly used potato.
+- This Jamaican Curry Goat recipe uses beans instead of the more commonly used potato.
 Simply omit the beans and add potato chunks in the last 20 mins of cooking.

 What To Serve With Jamaican Goat Curry recipe

 Here are a few suggestions of what to serve with your Caribbean Goat Curry.